Get methods

 Common pitfalls and how to avoid them

-1. Misuse of get methods: As mentioned earlier, get methods are designed to return data from the contract's state and are not meant to change the state of the contract.
-Attempting to alter the contract's state within a get method won't actually do it.
+Misuse of get methods: As mentioned earlier, get methods are designed to return data from the contract's state and are not meant to change the contract's state.
+Attempting to alter the contract's state within a get method will not do it.

-2. Ignoring return types: Every get method should have a clearly defined return type that matches the data being retrieved.
-If a method is expected to return a specific type of data, ensure that all paths within the method return this type.
-Avoid using inconsistent return types, as this can lead to errors and difficulties when interacting with the contract.
+Ignoring return types: Every get method must have a clearly defined return type that matches the retrieved data.
+If a method is expected to return a specific type of data, ensure that all execution paths within the method return this type.
+Inconsistent return types should be avoided, as they can lead to errors and complications when interacting with the contract.

-3. Assuming cross-contract calls: A common misconception is that get methods can be called from other contracts on-chain.
-However, as we've discussed, this is not possible due to the nature of blockchain technology and the need for consensus.
-Always remember that get methods are intended to be used off-chain, and on-chain interactions between contracts are done through internal messages.
+Assuming cross-contract calls: A common misconception is that get methods can be called directly from other contracts on-chain.
+However, as previously discussed, this is not possible due to the inherent nature of blockchain technology and the requirement for consensus.
+Always remember that get methods are designed for off-chain use, while on-chain interactions between contracts are facilitated through internal messages.

 Conclusion

-Get methods are an essential tool for querying data from smart contracts in the TON Blockchain.
-Although they have their limitations, understanding these restrictions and knowing how to work around them is key to effectively using get methods in your smart contracts.
+Get methods are vital for querying data from smart contracts on the TON Blockchain.
+While they have certain limitations, understanding these constraints and learning how to work around them is crucial for effectively utilizing get methods in your smart contracts.